Trinitou/MidiFighterTwisterXT/README.md

 # Midi Fighter Twister XT
 Extended bi-directional communication for the DJ TechTools MidiFighter Twister

+## Firmware
+The Midi Fighter Twister firmware has been modified to support a more nuanced bi-directional communication.
+That means that the controller can be configured on the fly via MIDI cc/SysEx.
+E.g. individual RGB led colors can be addressed and changed directly during runtime.
+Source code can be found [here](https://github.com/Trinitou/Midi_Fighter_Twister_Open_Source).

 ## License
 Extended bi-directional communication for the DJ TechTools Midi Fighter Twister Copyright (C) 2022  Ulrich Wappler